 To significantly improve strategic procurement practices in Australian universities through a collaborative approach, focusing on sharing expertise and business intelligence, promoting the benefits of aggregated purchasing, greater efficiency in processes, professional procurement education opportunities and encouraging the development of regional and national aggregated procurement contracts.

 In 2002, a consortium of Australian Universities developed The Australian Universities Procurement Consortium initiative (AUPC), based on successful university purchasing consortia operating in the UK.The consortium proposed a model which resulted in 26 universities providing start-up funding which was applied to the appointment of a Development Director, review of ACCC requirements, university procurement policies, the development of tendering documents and standard contracts, legal costs in establishing an industrial gases contract, Mitsubishi rebate and Thrifty Car Rental arrangements.

 In 2006, following a successful pilot programme, a grant was received under the WPP from DEEWR for the establishment of the ANHEP Benchmarking Programme.
 Twenty-nine (29) Australian universities participated in benchmarking 12 commodities and services and the Procurement Process in the universities, over three years.

-By 2008, the AUPC had determined that the Initiative had evolved beyond the original purpose and a more sustainable approach was adopted which would achieve far more than just dollar savings for the sector through improved communications, strategic initiatives, university-focussed workshops and benchmarking.
-The Australian Universities Procurement Network came into being.
+By 2008, the AUPC had determined that it had evolved beyond the original purpose and a more sustainable approach was adopted which would achieve far more than just dollar savings for the sector through improved communications, strategic initiatives, university-focussed workshops and benchmarking.
+The Australian Universities Procurement Network (AUPN) came into being.